swlaschin/fsharpforfunandprofit.com/_posts/2012-05-06-partial-application.md

 If the library functions were written with the parameters in a different order, it would be much more inconvenient to use them with partial application.

 As you write your own multi-parameter functions, you might wonder what the best parameter order is.
-As with all design questions, there is no “right” answer to this question, but here are some commonly accepted guidelines:
+As with all design questions, there is no "right" answer to this question, but here are some commonly accepted guidelines:

 1. Put earlier: parameters more likely to be static
 2. Put last: the data structure or collection (or most varying argument)
-3. For well-known operations such as “subtract”, put in the expected order
+3. For well-known operations such as "subtract", put in the expected order

 Guideline 1 is straightforward.
-The parameters that are most likely to be “fixed” with partial application should be first.
+The parameters that are most likely to be "fixed" with partial application should be first.
 We saw this with the logger example earlier.

 Guideline 2 makes it easier to pipe a structure or collection from function to function.
 We have seen this many times already with list functions.